alexwine36/Portfolio/apps/portfolio/content/work/abrazo/index.md

 - Automated the process of delivering new services to users using CI/CD tools.

-- Developed automated service for sending [customer surveys](/projects/customer-surveys/) using Pulumi and Node under a Yarn monorepo.
+- Developed automated service for sending [customer surveys](/projects/customer-surveys/) using Pulumi and Node under a Yarn Monorepo.

 <!-- - Increased house closings by at least 10% every year through automation and reporting. -->